CenterForSpatialResearch/mapping_architecture_urbanism_humanities/02_PopulationMap.md

 ______________________________________________________________________________________________________________

 Tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2017 by the [Center for Spatial Research](http://c4sr.columbia.edu).
+Edited by Emily Fuhrman for Spring 2020.